BorisRado/slower_simple_examples/README.md

     return a + b
 ```

-Note, that arguments in the method invocation must be provided as keyword arguments, and the same argument names must be used on the server side
+Note, that arguments in the method invocation must be provided as keyword arguments, and the same argument names must be used on the server side.

 The client call to `add_arrays` is blocking by default, meaning the client will wait until it receives a response from the server.
 In this case, the client will continue execution once it receives `result = np.array([3, 5, 5])`.